Is Hands-Free Calling Safer for Drivers?

 - Texting behind the wheel by all drivers.

 Why is this?
-During the push to enact cell phone driving laws, the data on the risks of hands-free calling were not yet readily available.
+During the push to enact cell phone driving laws, the data on the risks of hands-free calling was not yet readily available.
 It seems that New Jersey, like the numerous other states that have similar laws, simply did not take into account the risks of hands-free cell phone use behind the wheel.

 What to Do if You Have Been Injured By a Distracted Driver